-Over the years, cybercriminals have always looked for new ways to successfully gain access to an organization’s network and carry out an attack and phishing proves to be one of the most common and viable attack vectors.
-Growing in both sophistication and frequency, phishing is and will continue to be one of the biggest priorities for organizations.
+Forty-five percent of U.S. respondents had outside parties attempt to manipulate employees by pretending to be trusted third parties or company executives, with 27% of those companies ultimately suffering successful social engineering attacks.
+Over the years, cybercriminals have always looked for new ways to successfully gain access to an organization’s network and carry out an attack and social engineering proves to be a viable attack vector.
+Growing in both sophistication and frequency, social engineering is and will continue to be an important priority for organizations.

 Source: Check Point